limodou/uliweb/README.rst

 * URL Mapping

-  Flexiable and powerful URL mapping.
+  Flexible and powerful URL mapping.
 Uliweb uses werkzeug's routing module.
 User can easily define a URL, which in turn can be easily bound with a view function.
 URLs can also be created reversely according to the view function name.
 It supports argument definitions in URLs and default URL mapping to a view function.

 * View and Template